 - They must acclimate to their new environment

-Video showing many varieties of Passion Vines
+Video showing many varieties of Passionflower Vines

-When Does The Passion Flower Bloom?
+When Does The Passion Fruits Bloom?

 They transition into edible, egg-shaped fruits called Maypops.

 These fruits are fleshy and quite tasty.
-They are good for eating out-of-hand and for making jelly.
+They are good for eating out of hand and for making jelly.

 Fruits are called Maypop because they pop loudly when stepped on. [source]

-Even though (or perhaps because) the plant is essentially a vigorous wildflower, these unusual circumstances can interfere with its performance.
+Even though (or perhaps because) the plant is essentially a vigorous wildflower, and these unusual circumstances can interfere with its performance.

 #1 – Age of The Plant